ch-stark/argocdpoliciesblog/blog.md

    ### Running the example

-   Starting with ACM 2.7 the best way to setup the example and to provide a nice onboarding experience to to apply three
+   Starting with ACM 2.7 the best way to setup the example and to provide a nice onboarding experience to to apply those
    policies using the new dependency feature:

+   This policy configures ArgoCD with PolicyGenerator and it requires GitopsOperator to be installed.

    ```
       apiVersion: policy.open-cluster-management.io/v1
       kind: Policy